Nike’s ‘Panda’ Dunk Had a Wild 2022, But Why Has This Shoe Been Everywhere?

 Sometimes, being ‘into’ sneaker culture requires pre-requisite knowledge, and honestly, that can be intimidating.

-Sure, you might look at a fragment design collaboration and think it’s a cool shoe at face value, but when you know the background of Hiroshi Fujiwara, the product gains some new and valuable context.
+Sure, you might look at a collaboration and think it’s a cool shoe at face value, but when you know the background of the product gains some new and valuable context.
 On the one hand, Panda Dunks are perfect for someone who doesn’t have that context or who might understand the cultural credibility of the Dunk but doesn’t have access to more limited or expensive versions.
 But there is no barrier to entry to wear the Panda Dunks, and without a story, it’s still just a cool-looking shoe.
 No more, no less.

 At the end of the day, it’s difficult to pin the shoe’s trajectory on a single reason, and after the tipping point, there’s no going back, as the Panda Dunk’s inertia still seems unwavering at this point.
-Now the shoe is going for significantly above its $110 price tag on sites like GOAT and StockX.
+Now the shoe is going for significantly above its $110 price tag on sites like and

 If you can get your hands on a pair, then maybe shoes like this are a gateway that brings newcomers into sneaker culture, people who can add new ideas and perspectives and eventually be meaningful voices.
 For some, maybe the Panda Dunk was the first pair to spark a passion.
 And in that case, maybe we need more shoes like that.